-The BBB recommends using FEMA’s website at www.ready.gov to learn about the potential emergencies that could occur where you live and the appropriate ways to respond to them.
+The BBB recommends using www.ready.gov, the Department of Homeland Security’s disaster preparedness website, to learn about the potential emergencies that could occur where you live and the appropriate ways to respond to them.
 When you know what to do, you can plan and prepare in advance to be ready.
-The FEMA website provides information about how to protect your household and begin recovery following the initial disaster.
+Department of Homeland Security website provides information about how to protect your household and begin recovery following the initial disaster.

 Familiarize yourself with your local emergency alerts and warnings and how you will receive them.
 Knowing about the local emergency plans for shelter and evacuation, local emergency contacts, the locations frequented by members of your household and the specific needs of household members including animals will help you reduce the impact of disasters.
 It may also save lives and prevent injuries during a crisis.